laravel/docs/routing.md

 <a name="fallback-routes"></a>
 ## Fallback Routes

 Using the `Route::fallback()` method, we can define a route that Laravel will fallback to when no other route is matched with the request.
-Since we define the fallback route in `routes/web.php` file, all middleware under the web middleware group will run and thus we will have access to the sessions.
+Since we define the fallback route in the `routes/web.php` file, all middlewares under the web middleware group will run and thus we will have access to the sessions.
 Using that, we can do something like this:

     Route::fallback(function(){
         return 'Sorry '. auth()->user()->name . '!
 This page does not exist.';